THIS CHOCOLATE CARAMEL PIE IS MADE WITH DARK CHOCOLATE GANACHE, SALTED CARAMEL AN OREO CRUST AND IS ABSOLUTELY TO DIE FOR!

 Use a food processor to finely blend Oreos.

-Add melted butter, hazelnuts, and almond paste and blend to a dough-like consistency.
+Add melted butter, and hazelnuts, and blend to a dough-like consistency.

 Press crust mixture into bottom of spring form pan, going up about 1 inch.